Table of Contents

 - Learning Curve: For newbies, Java can seem intimidating due to its complex syntax.

-- Syntax and Verbosity: One of the common critiques is its verbose syntax which can be cumbersome for developers.
+- Syntax and Verbosity: One of the common critiques is its verbose syntax, which can be cumbersome for developers.

 Exploring Python